SofiaBmr/EPFBOOK_PROJECT_FINAL/README.md

 # Installation

-You need to install node, then run: node install npm then npm run dev
+You need to install node on your computer, then run: node install npm then npm run dev